 Many Chicago dogs live in apartments and condos, which creates logistical constraints that affect walk quality:

-• Lockbox and keypad protocols — Written-down codes get lost or seen by others.
+- Lockbox and keypad protocols — Written-down codes get lost or seen by others.
 Professional walkers use KeySafe or Master Lock boxes and memorize codes.
-A walker who texts asking "what's the code again?" either didn't prepare or stores sensitive information insecurely.

-• Doorman procedures — Buildings that require 24-hour advance notice will turn away unregistered walkers.
-Your dog misses the walk, and you get a frustrated text at noon when you're in a meeting.
+- Doorman procedures — Buildings that require 24-hour advance notice will turn away unregistered walkers.
+Register your walker in advance.

-• Elevator management — Forcing a reactive dog into a crowded elevator creates an inescapable trigger exposure.
-The dog can't retreat, which intensifies the stress response.
-Experienced walkers wait for empty elevators rather than treating the schedule as more important than the dog's threshold.
+- Elevator management — Forcing a reactive dog into a crowded elevator creates an inescapable trigger exposure.
+Experienced walkers wait for empty elevators.

 How to Start Your Search

 Whether you do the work yourself or use a matching service, you need to define what you're looking for before you can evaluate candidates.
-Without this profile, you'll evaluate walkers based on general impressions rather than fit for your specific dog.
 Write down:

 This profile becomes your filter.
-A walker who's great for a calm senior Labrador may be wrong for your reactive adolescent Husky—and you won't know unless you've defined what "right" looks like for your dog specifically.
-Evaluate every potential walker against these specifics, not against their smiling profile photo or generic 5-star reviews.
+Evaluate every potential walker against these specifics, not against their profile photo or generic 5-star reviews.

 Making Your Decision

-If the thought of becoming an amateur HR department sounds exhausting, that's exactly why we built Tails.
+If the thought of doing all this research sounds exhausting, that's exactly why we built Tails.
 The 3-5 hours per candidate you'd spend on verification, interviews, and reference checks—we've already done it.
-You get a shortlist of walkers whose verified skills match your dog's verified needs, and you spend your time on the one thing we can't do for you: the meet-and-greet where you confirm the chemistry works.
+You get a shortlist of walkers whose verified skills match your dog's needs, and you spend your time on the one thing we can't do for you: the meet-and-greet.

 Ready to skip the scrolling?
 Find your dog walker on Tails and see your curated matches today.